Chinese espionage in the United States: Higher education

-In September 2020, it was reported that the U.S. cancelled the visas of 1,000 Chinese students and researchers.
-The authorities claimed that the students had ties with the Chinese military and also accused some of them of conducting espionage.
-The U.S. began revoking these visas June 1, 2020.
+In September 2020, it was reported that the U.S. State Department cancelled the visas of 1,000 Chinese students and researchers.
+The authorities claimed that the students had ties to the People's Liberation Army and also accused some of them of conducting espionage.
+The U.S. began revoking these visas on June 1, 2020.

 In December 2020, Axios reported an investigation into the case of a suspected Chinese spy who was enrolled as a student at a Bay Area university.
 The suspected intelligence operative, known as Christine Fang, developed extensive ties with politicians at local and national levels between 2011 and 2015, including U.S. representative for California's 15th congressional district Eric Swalwell.
-She was reportedly having sexual or romantic relationships with at least two mayors in the Midwest, according to a former elected official and a U.S. intelligence official.
+She was reportedly having sexual or romantic relationships with at least two mayors in the Midwest, according to a former elected official and a US intelligence official.

-In January 2020, the U.S. Department of Justice arrested Charles Lieber, Chair of the Department of Chemistry and Chemical Biology at Harvard University.
+In January 2020, the US Department of Justice arrested Charles Lieber, Chair of the Department of Chemistry and Chemical Biology at Harvard University.
 Dr. Lieber was also the Principal Investigator of the Lieber Research Group at Harvard University, giving him direct access to information on nanoscience.
 The grants he received to oversee this work required him to disclose any foreign financial transactions.
 In 2011, Dr. Lieber was granted the title of "Strategic Scientist" at the Wuhan University of Technology.
 He received this role under China's Thousand Talents Program, which seeks to bring the expertise of prominent scientists to China and has been accused of stealing foreign information.
 He was required to work for the Wuhan lab for at least 9 months out of the year, and he got paid $50,000 per month.
 Dr. Lieber failed to inform the relevant institutions of his role, and he outright lied about his involvement in the program in 2018 and 2019.

+In 2024, five Shanghai Jiao Tong University students who participated in an exchange program with the University of Michigan were charged with espionage-related offenses after being caught during exercises at Camp Grayling which included Taiwanese forces.
+In January 2025, the University of Michigan ended its partnership with Shanghai Jiao Tong University.
+This closely followed the termination of other relationships between US and Chinese universities, by the US partner, notably between Georgia Tech and Tianjin University, UC, Berkeley and Tsinghua University, both in 2024–5.